Kayaking in Skellefteå

 YOUR COMPLETE KAYAKING GUIDE

-There are many nice waters to kayaking in Skellefteå and the surrounding area.
-Both calm and wild, for both the beginner and the experienced.
-Kågefjärden, Burviksfjärden, Buskösundet and Finnforsån to name a few.
-Below you will find both rental places and suitable tours of various lengths.
-If you have your own kayak route you want to tell us about, send an email to email@example.com
+In Skellefteå and the surrounding area, there are many nice waters to kayak and canoe in - both calm and wild, for both the beginner and the experienced.
+Kågefjärden, Burviksfjärden, Buskösundet and Finnforsån are some examples of suitable waters.
+Below you will find both rental companys and suitable and graded tours of various lengths.
+If you have your own kayak or canoe trip you want to tell us about, send an email to email@example.com

 6 nice kayaking trips tips